 |Show item link in preferred e-mail client||

-Clear this check box to remove the item link from messages that are sent by users from their preferred e-mail client.
+Removes the item link from messages that are sent by users from their preferred e-mail client.

 In the From and Reply-to Addresses section, specify e-mail addresses for replies to messages that are sent from the Notification Server.